Caliapus/Startrail/README.md

 ###  Mood Rating System

-Rating is saved as a number (1–5) in the ```entries.json``` file; as it is the location, the local time (when the page was opened) and the journal entry.
+Rating is saved as a number (1–5) in the ```entries.json``` file; also the location, the local time (when the page was opened) and the journal entry.

 ###  Security

-Security on this app is like a lock drawn in impressionist style on a gate: it might fool robots, but it won't stop anyone half-motivated.
+Security on this app is like a lock drawn in impressionist style on a gate ️: it might fool robots, but it won't stop anyone half-motivated.

 * `.password` and `entries.json` are meant to be blocked by `.htaccess`.
 (Read: _should be_.)